renpy/renpy/sphinx/source/screens.rst

             has vbox

-            # This is the button that is clicked to enable the dropdown,
+            # This is the button that is clicked to enable the dropdown
             textbutton "Difficulty: [difficulty]":

                 # This action captures the focus rectangle, and in doing so,